Outsourcing Control requires Control Complexity: Introduction

-Furthermore, we refer the agents that have to form an internal world model as agents with a learned world model, LWM agents for short.
-These agents have initially a high information integration in the controller and then this value decreases, in case they are successful.
-We hypothesize that this is because the agents first have to learn the correct world model, before they are able to optimally utilize the interaction of their bodies with the environment, which in turn leads to a lower controller complexity.
-This theory is supported by the result that agents that are not as successful have a constantly high controller complexity and a lower Morphological Computation compared to the successful agents.
-Therefore our first main result is the following.
+Furthermore, we refer to agents that have to learn an internal world model as \LWM agents.
+They initially have a high controller complexity and then this value decreases, if they are successful.
+Hence, we conclude above that the agents first have to learn the correct world model, before they are able to optimally utilize the interaction of their bodies with the environment, which in turn leads to a lower controller complexity.
+Moreover, this theory is supported by the result that unsuccessful agents have a constantly high controller complexity and a lower Morphological Computation compared to the successful agents.

-\begin{itemize} \item[1.]
-An agent that understands its environment, meaning it has an accurate world model, exhibits a higher Morphological Computation and lower controller complexity compared to agents with an inaccurate world model.
-The better an agent understands its environment, the more it can exploit the interactions between body and environment and the less controller complexity is needed. \end{itemize} Additionally, we analyze agents with a simplified control architecture.
-More precisely, we examine agents that are not able to integrate information in the controller and call them \enquote{split} LWM agents, opposed to the complete ones.
-Hence, the controller complexity of these agents is solely determined by the internal world model.
-Those perform significantly worse compared to complete LWM agents.
-This leads to the observation that the few successful split LWM agents combine their different information sources directly in the world model in order to predict the next sensory state.
-This leads to our second result.
+Additionally, we analyze agents with a simplified control architecture for which the ability to integrate information is inhibited.
+Hence, the controller of these agents is divided into two unconnected parts, they have an Integrated Information of zero and we call them \emph{split} \LWM agents.
+The controller complexity of these agents is solely determined by the second measure, assessing the internal world model, and they perform noticeably worse compared to complete \LWM agents.
+The few successful split \LWM agents have a complex internal world model, which leads us to the following conclusion:

-\begin{itemize} \item[2.]
-In order to learn a successful behavior the agents have to combine information from different sources.
-This leads to an increased controller complexity either directly between the controller nodes, in form of Integrated Information, or in the prediction process given by the internal world model. \end{itemize}
+\begin{enumerate} \item In order to successfully learn the agents have to combine information from different sources.
+This leads to an increased controller complexity either in form of Integrated Information or in the prediction process given by the internal world model. \end{enumerate}

-In the next section we introduce the theoretical background and outline of this work.
+In the next section we introduce the experiments and the agents in more detail.